Sodaware/maxcop/README.md

 ## Installation

-1. Download a binary release from the maxcop page.
+1. Download a binary release from the maxcop homepage.
 2. Extract the archive somewhere
-3. Add the directory to your PATH variable
+3. Add the directory to your `PATH` variable *or* copy the binary file to a directory in your `PATH` (e.g. `/usr/local/bin/` on a GNU/Linux system).

 All done!
 You'll now be able to run `maxcop` from the command line and start scanning.

 ## Building